-In advance of choosing investments, the Trustee obtains and considers advice from the Fiduciary Manager.
+In advance of choosing or retaining any direct investments (including irrevocable buy-in policies), the Trustee obtains and considers advice from a suitably qualified investment adviser.
 This advice considers the overall suitability of the investments in relation to a number of key investment principles.